 - 700-watt motor

 - Non-slip base

-- Comes with two 16-ounce cups, 2 sip-and-seal lids, and recipe book
+- Comes with two 16-ounce cups, 2 sip-and-seal lids, and a recipe book

 - Compatible with frozen ingredients